dnltv/foodgram-project-react/README.md

 DB_ENGINE - django.db.backends.postgresql
 DB_HOST - db
 DB_PORT - 5432
-SECRET_KEY - django application secret key
-ALLOWED_HOSTS - list of allowed hosts
-TELEGRAM_TO - the id of your telegram account (you can find out from @userinfobot, the /start command) TELEGRAM_TOKEN - bot token (you can get a token from @BotFather, /token, bot name) DB_NAME - postgres (by default)
+DB_NAME - postgres (by default)
 POSTGRES_USER - postgres (by default)
 POSTGRES_PASSWORD - postgres (by default)
+DJANGO_TOKEN - django application secret key
+ALLOWED_HOSTS - list of allowed hosts
+TELEGRAM_TO - the id of your telegram account (you can find out from @userinfobot, the /start command) TELEGRAM_TOKEN - bot token (you can get a token from @BotFather, /token, bot name)
 ```

 ### Preparing Ubuntu server